How ‘Dad Reflexes’ Prime Fathers To Keep Their Kids Safe

-Dad reflexes—when a father snaps into seemingly superhuman action to save his kid—are more common than you might expect from supercut videos, subreddits, or hashtags.
+Dad reflexes — when a father snaps into seemingly superhuman action to save his kid — are even more common than you might expect from supercut videos, subreddits, or hashtags.
 Because even parents who haven’t gone viral are capable of exercising their dad reflexes and, unless dulled by depression and other mental illnesses, all mammals have fight-or-flight reflexes that can help them to rescue their young from predators.
-Everyone sort of has “dad reflexes“—even moms.
+Everyone sort of has “dad reflexes”— even moms.

-“There are certain changes in decision-making centers of your brain that tend to amplify your ability to ignore pain,” New York-based surgeon Christopher Hollingsworth told Fatherly, describing dad reflexes.
+“There are certain changes in decision-making centers of your brain that tend to amplify your ability to ignore pain,” says New York-based surgeon Christopher Hollingsworth, M.D., describing dad reflexes.
 “They tend to override any kind of logical concerns that you have and allow you to function very quickly without thinking of anything else.”

 Fight or flight is driven by adrenaline, stoked by the brain’s frontal cortex, Hollingsworth explains.
 The frontal cortex, which controls personality and decision making, also activates when adults see children’s faces, research suggests.
 When you’re looking at your own kid, this brain activation (and adrenaline spike) can intensify through imprinting — that is, your own child’s smell, touch, and other unique qualities that develop and reinforce the parent-child bond.